 There is NO additional charge for these services.
 No monthly or hook up fees, nothing.
 Compare this to Broadband services such as Cable and DSL, which can easily run you $45 every month for the same performance.

-Printing is available anywhere there is a PrintIT kiosk.
+Printing is available anywhere there is a WEPA PrintIT kiosk.
 Single sided black & white prints are 9 cents.
 Only in 8.5 x 11.
 Color prints are available and scanning is free.
-You’ll want to set up your INK cloud account.
-INK is the vendor supporting the PrintIT system. http://its.unl.edu/printIf you have any questions, please check the ResNet web site, http://resnet.unl.edu/.
+You’ll want to set up your WEPA cloud account.
+WEPA is the vendor supporting the PrintIT system. https://its.unl.edu/services/wepa/If you have any questions, please check the ResNet web site, http://resnet.unl.edu/.

 The Internet connections in the UNL residence halls are a cut above the rest - even when compared to Cable and DSL, the performance is great.
 Every room in the regular residence halls has at least one 100Mb Ethernet port.
 What does that mean for you?
 Convenience and ease of use.Ethernet